oneoffcoder/books/sphinx/python-dothis/source/file-filtering.rst

 ``fnmatch`` can express simple filename filtering more concisely.
 Notice how the second example uses a helper function, nested loops, and an ``if`` statement.

+Filename matching is usually simpler than the loops used to discover it.
+Using a purpose-built helper keeps the filtering rule front and center instead of burying it inside traversal code.

 Don't do this
 ^^^^^^^^^^^^^